scottishgovernment/economicactionplan.mygov.scot/pages/fair-work-action-plan/about.md

 layout: default
 title:  "About this Action Plan"
 category: fair-work-action-plan
-summary: "Information relating to the production of this Action Plan"
+summary: "Information relating to the production of this Action Plan."
 index: 22
 parent: fair-work-action-plan
 permalink: /fair-work/about/